 I love to cook and to try new recipes.
 It’s definitely not one of my talents, and often things go wrong, but at the end I always try to make it look nice.
 That helps a lot.
 I love to organize dinner parties and bbq's, always making an effort to decorate the table in specific colors, or theme.

 Do you cook together with your children?
 Does Dad cook?

-What a gorgeous Mom Story, thank you Lesley for sharing it with us!
+What a colorful Mom Story, thank you Yvonne for sharing it with us!